evaera/roblox-lua-promise/docs/Tour.md

 Another example which resolves a Promise after the first time an event fires:

-::: tip
+:::tip
-There's actually a built-in function called <ApiLink to="Promise.fromEvent" /> that does exactly this!
+There's actually a built-in function called [Promise.fromEvent](/api/Promise#fromEvent) that does exactly this!
 :::

 ```lua